Air Force Military Defense Lawyers

 Military commanders exercise their discretion when determining whether an offense should be charged and how so.
 Military commanders can use their discretion when administering military justice in the following ways:

-Airmen are allowed to hire a civilian military defense attorney for non-judicial punishment and court-martial procedures.
+Airmen can hire a civilian military defense attorney for non-judicial punishment and court-martial procedures.
 When facing a military court-martial, the command and JAG prosecutors can send you to one of three types of courts-martial.

 If the Airmen are not satisfied with the verdict from their court-martial, they can further appeal to the US Air Force Court of Criminal Appeals.
 However, the process of appealing and defending yourself against a court-martial can be complicated when you are not well-versed with military law and the UCMJ.